Stewmath/WL3-Editor/readme.txt

 level.
 Note that hexadecimal is used almost exclusively in this editor, so if you see a number or entry field, assume it's in hex!

-    Editing the tile data of the level is fairly simple.
-First select "Edit level" on the left panel.
-Click on the tile you want to use from the tileset viewer on the left, and left-click on the level viewer on the right to place it.
+Usage:
+- Left click on the tileset or object viewers (left) to select a tile or an object
-Alternatively, right-click on a tile in the level viewer to select it.
+- Or, right click on a tile in the level viewer (right) to select a tile
+- Left click and drag in the level viewer to place tiles or objects
+- Ctrl+Left click to fill the area in a rectangle with the selected tile
+- Ctrl+Z to undo
+- Ctrl+Y to redo

 	If "view->objects" is selected, you can also move objects, which are keys, chests, music coins, and enemies.
 They are represented by blue boxes with a number in them.
 A chest is "1", a key is "2", a musical coin is "3".
 Further numbers are usually enemies.
-There is no easy way to tell what the rest of the numbers represent without being familiar with the game, unless it's been specified in enemySet.txt - which, odds are, it hasn't.
+You can check which enemies are which in the object editor.

 EDITING WARPS